Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Background and general conventions

 \subsubsection{Operads and cooperads}

 We always consider operads (and cooperads) in the category of dg-modules.
-We adopt the notation $\Op$ for the whole category of operads in dg-modules.
-We use the notation $\IOp$ for the initial object of the category of operads which reduces to the ground ring $\IOp(1) = \kk$ in arity $1$ and is trivial otherwise.
+We adopt the notation $\Op$ for the category of operads.
+We use the notation $\IOp$ for the initial object of this category, the operad such that $\IOp(1) = \FF$ and $\IOp(r) = 0$ for $r\not=1$.

-In general, we tacitely assume that an operad $\POp$ satisfies $\POp(0) = 0$ (we say that $\POp$ is non-unitary).
-In some cases, we may assume that an operad satisfies $\POp(1) = \kk$ too.
-We say in this situation that $\POp$ is a connected operad.
-Cooperads $\DOp$ are always assumed to satisfy the connectedness assumptions $\DOp(0) = 0$ and $\DOp(1) = \kk$ in order to avoid difficulties with infinite sums in coproducts.
+We assume throughout this article that an operad $\POp$ satisfies $\POp(0) = 0$.
+(In our work, we often use the expression of non-unitary operad to refer to this requirement.)
+We assume in some cases that our operad also satisfies $\POp(1) = \FF$ in addition to $\POp(0) = 0$.
+We say in this situation that $\POp$ is connected as an operad.
+Cooperads $\DOp$ are always assumed to satisfy the connectedness assumptions $\DOp(0) = 0$ and $\DOp(1) = \FF$ in order to avoid difficulties with infinite sums in coproducts.
 We use the notation $\Op_0$ (respectively $\Op_1$) for the category of non-unitary (respectively connected) operads in dg-modules.
 We call $\Sigma_*$-object the structure, underlying an operad, formed by a collection $M = \{M(r)\}_{r\in\NN}$ where $M(r)$ is a dg-modules equipped with an action of the symmetric group on $r$ letters $\Sigma_r$.

 A connected operad inherits a canonical augmentation $\epsilon: \POp\rightarrow\IOp$ which is the identity in arity $r=1$ and is trivial otherwise.
 We adopt the notation $\widetilde{\POp}$ for the augmentation ideal of any operad $\POp$ equipped with an augmentation $\epsilon: \POp\rightarrow\IOp$.
 We have in the connected case $\widetilde{\POp}(0) = \widetilde{\POp}(1) = 0$ and $\widetilde{\POp}(r) = \POp(r)$ for all $r\geq 2$.
 Any connected cooperad $\DOp$ has a coaugmentation $\eta: \IOp\rightarrow\DOp$ and a coaugmentation coideal $\widetilde{\DOp}$ defined like the augmentation and the augmentation ideal of a connected operad.